 I. Hardware failure

 Hardware failure is no more exception; it has become a regular term.
-HDFS instance consists of hundreds or thousands of server machines.
-Each of which is storing part of the file system’s data.
-There exist a huge number of components, which are very susceptible to hardware failure.
-This means that there are some components which are always non-functional.
-So core architectural goal of HDFS is quick and automatic fault detection/recovery.
+HDFS instance consists of hundreds or thousands of server machines, each of which is storing part of the file system’s data.
+There exist a huge number of components that are very susceptible to hardware failure.
+This means that there are some components that are always non-functional.
+So the core architectural goal of HDFS is quick and automatic fault detection/recovery.